 Dependence on specific customers

-MegaChips principally sells LSIs for storing game software (custom memory) for use in game consoles; LSIs for game consoles and peripheral devices; LSIs for digital cameras and other image processing; and timing controller LSIs for liquid crystal panels.
+MegaChips principally sells LSIs for a game software storage (custom memory) for the amusement field; LSIs for game consoles and peripheral devices; LSIs for digital cameras and other image processing; LSIs for OA equipment.
 The percentage of net sales involving LSIs for storing game software (custom memory) to Nintendo Co., Ltd. (“Nintendo”) is increasing and accounts for 78.0% of the sales for the current fiscal year.

 Contract manufacturers (suppliers)

 Since its foundation, MegaChips has adopted a business model in which it operates as an R&D-oriented fabless enterprise, concentrating its management resources on research and development and contracting out the manufacture of its products to third parties.
 Consequently, we have been able to develop products that best meet customers’ needs based on our proprietary technological capabilities and to expand our business without needing to invest in plant and equipment that require substantial investments.
-We work with a number of different foundries and manufacturers in Japan and overseas, although a slight percentage of purchases are made from Macronix International Co., Ltd. (“Macronix”), which manufactures LSIs for storing game software (custom memory) supplied to our major customer, Nintendo, and LSIs for game consoles and peripheral devices is becoming higher, and accounts for 62.6% in the current fiscal year.
+We work with a number of different manufacturers, percentage of purchases from Macronix International Co., Ltd. (“Macronix”), which manufactures LSIs for storing game software (custom memory) supplied to our major customer, Nintendo, and LSIs for game consoles and peripheral devices is becoming higher, and accounts for 62.6% in the current fiscal year.